geoschem/gcpy/docs/source/Getting-Started-with-GCPy.rst

    maintain a set of package dependencies compatible with GCPy without interfering with Python packages you use for other work.
 You can create a Python virtual environment from anywhere on your system.
-It will be stored in your Conda installation rather than the directory from which you create it.
+It will be stored in your :program:`Mamba` installation rather than the directory from which you create it.

    You can create a Python virtual environment using a file that lists all packages and their versions to be included in the environment.
-   GCPy includes such as file, environment.yml, located in the top-level directory of the package.
+   GCPy includes such as file, :file:`environment.yml`, located in the top-level directory of the package.

    Run the following command at the command prompt to create a virtual